-This program was established in 2008, in memory of Jean M. Bennett, a highly decorated research physicist known for her contributions to the studies of optical surfaces and served as the organizations first female president.
-In her honor, one grant of $1,000 USD will be awarded to a student member presenting their work at Frontiers in Optics in recognition of their research excellence.
+This program was established in 2008, in memory of Jean M. Bennett, a highly decorated research physicist known for her contributions to the studies of optical surfaces and served as our first female president.
+In her honor, one grant of US$1,000 will be awarded to a student member presenting their work at Frontiers in Optics in recognition of their research excellence.

 This competition is made possible through the generous support of Nanoptek Corporation, the Pennsylvania State University Department of Physics and individual contributors, including: James C. Wyant, Alexander A. Sawchuk, G. Michael and Ruth Morris, Aden B. Meinel, Julio R. Blanco, Yoshiharu Namba, Leo Hollberg, Siu Au Lee and Dr. Kathleen Richardson.

 The submitting author must opt-in to the competition during the regular paper submission process and follow all of the instructions provided on the submission site.